wmhilton-stoplight/platform-docs/4.-documentation/b.types-of-documentation.md

 # Types of Documentation

-When people think of API documentation, they often think of API reference documentation, but that is only one of several types of documentation that your API consumers need to solve various use-cases.
+When people think of API documentation, they often think of API reference documentation, but that's only one of several types of documentation that your API consumers need to solve various use-cases.

-With Stoplight, you can easily deliver:
+With Stoplight, you can deliver:

 - API Reference Documentation
 - Quick Start Guides